ThreeSixtyGiving/standard/documentation/index.md

 ### Technical information

-This features the full technical reference for the 360Giving Data Standard, including templates and detailed field guidance.
+This section features the full technical reference for the 360Giving Data Standard, including templates and detailed field guidance.
 Here you will find the rules of the Standard, which all 360Giving data must follow in order to be compliant.

 <p>
     <a href="../../technical" class="button button--teal">Read more</a>